-As it’s night it will be dark!
-This means you’ll need to look for available light sources for your photos.
-This can mean street lights, light from shop windows, or lights from a street vendors stall.
+You’ll need to look for available light sources for your photos.
+This can mean night street lights, light from shop windows, or a night street vendor’s stall.

-In general try to avoid bright lights in the background; they can easily overpower your scene.
-This is arguably the most important factor when making a good photo, so take care of this first before moving onto other factors.
+In general try to avoid bright lights in the background; they can overpower your scene.
+This is the most important factor when making a good photo.
+Take care of this first before moving onto other factors.

 An image is a lot less potent without a story behind it.
 This means observing the scene and the interactions among people.
 And then getting that moment of capture.

-It’s difficult to say you have a street photo, if your photo merely shows a person’s face.
+It’s difficult to say you have a city street night photo, if your photo shows a person’s face.
 Even if the person’s face dominates the photo, and the background is dark, you still need context.

 Look for things like a customer picking up food, or an audience enjoying the music of a city street night busker.
 Empty streets are interesting, but fall short sue to the lack of the personal element.

 11. Why You Should Aim for a Variety of Photos

 As with all forms of photography, more variety will add interest to your work.
-Try to get some photos where you stand back and get more of the wider scene, and then some photos that focus much more on one subject.
+Try to get some photos where you stand back and get more of the wider scene.
+Then take some photos that focus much more on one subject.

 To achieve this, try changing the lens you use, for different focal lengths.
 Then also get closer, or farther away from your main scene.

 Then there are other techniques like shooting against the light to produce silhouettes.

 It’s vital you control the background of your photo.
 Are there distracting bright lights in the background?
 Are other people’s limbs protruding out of your main subject’s face in the background?

-Just a slight change in the angle you’re taking the photo from could improve the background, and make your photo better.
-The use of leading lines, bokeh, and photographing for low key are all great ways to create a good background.
+A slight change in the angle you’re taking the photo from could improve the background.
+And make your photo better.

 The correct application of good photographic techniques is what photography is all about.
 When it comes to night street photography, a few of these will really help you.